carpentries-incubator/machine-learning-novice-python/_episodes/01-what_is_ml.md

 ## Machine learning

 With machine learning, we modify this approach.
-Instead, we give data _and_ insights to a framework that can learn and apply the rules for itself.
+Instead, we give data _and_ insights to a framework (or "model") that can learn the rules for itself.
 As the volume and complexity of data increases, so does the value of having models that can generate new rules.

 In a 2018 paper entitled "[Scalable and accurate deep learning with electronic health records](https://www.nature.com/articles/s41746-018-0029-1)", Rajkomar and colleagues present their work to develop a "deep learning model" (a type of machine learning model) for predicting hospital mortality.
 A segment of the paper's introduction is reproduced below: